Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Conclusions and way forward

 This work proposes different variants of the MTSP to incorporate fairness in the distribution of tour lengths.
-In particular, it formulates four variants: the min-max MTSP, $p$-norm MTSP, $\varepsilon$-fair MTSP, and $\Delta$-fair MTSP; the first two variants exist in the literature, and the last two variants are the novel contributions of this work.
+From a modeling perspective, these variants can be categorized into two classes.
+The first class consists of objective-based formulations, namely the min-max MTSP and the $p$-norm MTSP, which directly modify the objective function to promote fairness.
+The second class comprises constraint-based formulations, namely the $\varepsilon$-fair MTSP and the $\Delta$-fair MTSP, which retain the classical min-sum objective while enforcing fairness via additional constraints.
+The first two formulations exist in the literature, while the latter two are the novel contributions of this work.
 The work also develops a custom branch-and-cut algorithm to solve all the variants.
 The major takeaways of this work can be summarised as follows: \begin{enumerate}[label=(\roman*)] \item The min-max MTSP can achieve fairness in the distribution of tour lengths at the cost of high computation time.
-This is known in the literature, and the results of the computational experiments conform with this observation. \item A better alternative to the min-max MTSP, in terms of both computation time and enforcing fairness, is one of the following: the $p$-norm MTSP variant with $p=2$, or the $\varepsilon$-F-MTSP with a high value of $\varepsilon$ or $\Delta$-F-MTSP variant with a small value of $\Delta$.
-Furthermore, the min-max MTSP is equivalent to the $p$-norm MTSP when $p = \infty$. \item All three variants, namely the $p$-norm MTSP, the $\varepsilon$-F-MTSP, and the $\Delta$-F-MTSP, can result in a family of solutions with different levels of the trade-off between the sum of tour lengths and fairness in the distribution of tour lengths when the values of $p$, $\varepsilon$, and $\Delta$ are varied in their respective domains, with the $\varepsilon$-F-MTSP and $\Delta$-F-MTSP having a slight edge in terms of computation time for larger test cases.
-Additionally, the $\varepsilon$-F-MTSP and the $\Delta$-F-MTSP have theoretical properties that conform with our intuitive understanding of the inherent trade-off between fairness and efficiency while the $p$-norm does not have such properties. \item The algorithms developed for the $\varepsilon$-F-MTSP and the $\Delta$-F-MTSP can be used to compute the Pareto front of the two bi-objective MTSP formulations $\mathcal{F}^{\varepsilon}_{\mathrm{bi-obj}}$ and $\mathcal{F}^{\Delta}_{\mathrm{bi-obj}}$ with both the efficiency and fairness objectives. \item Finally, empirical results suggest that the computation time of any of the fair variants of the MTSP proposed in this work increases as one tries to make the distributions of tour lengths fairer. \end{enumerate}
+This is well known in the literature, and the results of the computational experiments are consistent with this observation. \item Among the objective-based formulations, the $p$-norm MTSP with $p=2$ provides a practical alternative to the min-max MTSP in terms of both computation time and fairness.
+Among the constraint-based formulations, the $\varepsilon$-F-MTSP with a large $\varepsilon$ or the $\Delta$-F-MTSP with a small $\Delta$ achieve comparable fairness while incurring significantly lower computational effort.
+Furthermore, the min-max MTSP is equivalent to the $p$-norm MTSP when $p = \infty$. \item All three variants, namely the $p$-norm MTSP, the $\varepsilon$-F-MTSP, and the $\Delta$-F-MTSP, can result in a family of solutions with different levels of the trade-off between the sum of tour lengths and fairness in the distribution of tour lengths when the values of $p$, $\varepsilon$, and $\Delta$ are varied in their respective domains, with the $\varepsilon$-F-MTSP and $\Delta$-F-MTSP having a significant edge in terms of computation time for larger test cases.
+Additionally, the $\varepsilon$-F-MTSP and the $\Delta$-F-MTSP have theoretical properties that conform with our intuitive understanding of the inherent trade-off between fairness and efficiency, while the $p$-norm does not have such properties. \item The algorithms developed for the $\varepsilon$-F-MTSP and the $\Delta$-F-MTSP can be used to compute the Pareto front of the two bi-objective MTSP formulations $\mathcal{F}^{\varepsilon}_{\mathrm{bi-obj}}$ and $\mathcal{F}^{\Delta}_{\mathrm{bi-obj}}$ with both the efficiency and fairness objectives. \item Finally, empirical results suggest that the computation time of any of the fair variants of the MTSP proposed in this work increases as one tries to make the distributions of tour lengths fairer. \end{enumerate}